Killing of Ajike Owens: Legal

 The case drew national attention and reignited public debate over Florida's stand-your-ground laws, which allow individuals to use deadly force if they reasonably believe it necessary to prevent death or great bodily harm.

-In the days following the shooting, civil rights attorney Benjamin Crump argued that Owens’s killing underscored systemic bias in how such laws are applied; Crump publicly called for Lorincz’s arrest, describing the incident as “an unconscionable killing of a mother who simply knocked on a door.”
+In the days following the shooting, civil rights attorney Benjamin Crump argued that Owens's killing underscored systemic bias in how such laws are applied; Crump publicly called for Lorincz's arrest, describing the incident as "an unconscionable killing of a mother who simply knocked on a door."
 Marion County Sheriff Billy Woods stated that his department was evaluating the state's "stand your ground" statute before making an arrest.
 Speaking to reporters on June 5, 2023, he noted that investigators had initially only heard from Susan Lorincz and were still attempting to interview witnesses, including Ajike Owens's children.

 The following day, approximately 30 protesters gathered outside the Marion County Judicial Center demanding Lorincz's arrest.
 State Attorney William Gladson met briefly with the group, urging patience and explaining that investigators were still processing physical evidence, digital records, and eyewitness statements to ensure the case was not compromised.

 After completing interviews and reviewing video and forensic evidence, deputies arrested Lorincz on June 6, 2023.
 She was charged with manslaughter with a firearm, culpable negligence, battery, and two counts of assault.

 At a press conference following the arrest, Sheriff Woods clarified that the "stand your ground" law did not justify firing through a locked door, saying, "This situation is a prime example of when it was not justified.
 It was simply a killing."

 On August 16, 2024, after a two-hour deliberation, an all-white, six-person jury found Lorincz guilty of manslaughter.
 Prosecutors argued that her actions demonstrated "depraved disregard for human life" and that no credible evidence supported a claim of self-defense.

-On November 25, 2024, Lorincz was sentenced to 25 years in prison.
+Lorincz was sentenced to 25 years in prison on November 25, 2024.
 The sentencing judge cited the "indiscriminate nature" of her actions and the trauma inflicted on Owens's children, who witnessed the aftermath of their mother's killing.
 As of October 2025, Lorincz is serving her sentence at the Homestead Correctional Institution in Homestead, Florida.

 In 2025, the Owens family filed a wrongful death lawsuit against Lorincz.
 Lorincz wrote a letter stating that she intends to countersue with dignitary tort claims of slander, libel, and defamation of character.